AIStor logo

-Active Active Replication for Object Storage is a key requirement for mission-critical production environments.
-MinIO is the only vendor that offers it today.
-Performed with bucket level granularity, it is used in the following cases:
+Replication, and specifically active-active, multisite replication is a key requirement for mission-critical production environments.
+MinIO is the only vendor that offers it today and does so with bucket level granularity.

 MinIO's approach to data replication creates active-active storage systems that can be used on: